United Kingdom (UK)

 The UK government introduced legislation, which requires all employers to enroll their workers into a qualifying workplace pension scheme if they are not already in one.
 Previously, many workers failed to take up valuable pension benefits because they did not make an application to join their employer's scheme.
 Automatic enrolment is designed to overcome this.

-Although automatic enrolment came into force from 1 October 2012, individual employers' duties have been introduced gradually over the last six years, based on the employer's size.
+Although automatic enrolment came into force from 1 October 2012, individual employers' duties have been introduced gradually since then, based on the employer's size.
 All employers regardless of size have had to be involved in the scheme from October 2017 at the latest.

 For a defined contribution scheme, the amount of money paid in by the employee, their employer and by the government from tax relief is worked out as a percentage of total earnings.
 'Tax relief' means that some of the money that would have gone to the government in the form of tax now goes into the pension pot instead.